5 Recent Innovations of 2018 Welcomed by Schools in India

 1. 3D Printing

 3D printing technology seems like a sci-fi fantasy but it can actually build objects from digital blueprints.
 It is especially being seen as a favourable technology in the education and corporate space.
 Students can 3D print almost everything, right from cars for physics lessons to cross sections of the human heart for learning biology.
-Abstract concepts of maths and science can be reimagined through 3D printing as it makes learning fun, engaging and interactive.
+Abstract concepts of maths and science can be reimagined through 3D printing courses as it makes learning fun, engaging and interactive.

 2. Sign-Language Translator